 The ASG is led by Professor Kevin Knowles.

-The Aeromechanical Systems Group offers a range of education, research and consultancy services within its areas of expertise, from hire of experimental facilities (such as wind tunnels), to hire of facilities and staff, to complete project commissions.
+The Aeromechanical Systems Group offers a range of education, research and consultancy services within its areas of expertise, from the hire of experimental facilities (such as wind tunnels) and staff, to complete project commissions.